Phraust/BFGMiner-SMSMonitor/README.md

 This is a work in progress, and was originally written by a friend.
 PolrPaul from the ButterFly Labs forum also helped out a bunch by including SMS messagins via Google Voice.

+I have been using this with BFGMiner on OSX using both ButteFly Labs SC Singles and their BitForce FPGA Singles, so I haven't tested it with any other hardware.

+It should work with CGMiner, but I haven't tested it.

 REQUIREMENTS
 ============